pulsemicro/PulseIDJS/README.md

 	var configObject = new StitchEngine.SEConfigObject("http://www.stitchportwebapi.com");

-Then you have to create a factory object in order to get the image renderer, and pass the configuration object that created in previous step:
+Then create a factory object by passing the configuration object that was created in the previous step.
+Use this factory class to create an imageRenderer object:

 	var factory = new StitchEngine.SEFactory(configObject);
 	var imageRenderer = factory.getImageRenderer();

-After creating the imageRenderer you are ready to use the library for rendering images.
+The image-renderer object will help you to render embroidery images...

 **LETTERING**
 ----

 You can create designs with text.
-You can get the base64 representation of the image or by giving an id of an Html-DOM Image element the function will set the source property of it to the resulted image.
-Finally a callback function is provided to  get back the created url.
+You can get the base64 representation of the image or by giving an id of an Html-DOM image element the function will set the source property of it to the resulted url.
+Finally a callback function is provided to  get back the resulted url in case for further manipulation.

 To do that, there are the following methods:

  **-letteringTextFontColor(text: string, font:string, colors:string[], imageId: string, callbackSuccess: ()=> void, callbackFail: (errorMessage: string) => void)**

- You can create an image by giving as parameters only the text, the font and the colors you want.
+ You can create an embroidery lettering image by giving as parameters only the text, the font and the colors you want.
 See the example bellow.
+Please note that imageId is not required.

 	var myColors = ["ff4f88", "000ff0"];